chauff/cse1500-web-transcripts/Lecture-css.md

       width: 50px;
     }
     /*
-     * Try out different pixel values.
+     * Try out different px values (px is the magic unit of CSS).
      * Remember that the coordinate system starts at the top-left
      * corner and extends downward and to the right!
-     * What happens if the pixel value is negative?
+     * What happens if the px value is negative?
      * At what point do the "eggs" leave the viewport?
      */
     #egg2 {